wighawag/etherkit/packages/tx-observer/README.md

 #### `process(): Promise<void>`

-Check and update the status of all tracked operations.
+Check and update the status of all tracked intents.
 This queries the Ethereum provider for transaction receipts and updates statuses accordingly.

 ```typescript
 await processor.process();